 When it comes to the higher price points, I think they sort themselves out.
 Someone spending $2,000 on a brand-new Gibson either knows nothing about guitars or everything about guitars, and at that price, guitar manufacturers, especially the heavy hitters, still make pretty good instruments.

 But for me, there are tons of used instruments out in the world that are in good shape, and I would encourage people who are looking to spend $300+ to see what's out there.
 You can often find older and cheaper versions of the same models that manufacturers sell brand new, and you never know when you're going to hit a gold mine.

 Plus, nothing teaches you more about buying guitars than researching guitars.

-If you're looking to improve at guitar or if you're picking it up for the first time, taking lessons through The Approachable Music Project can help you make strides more quickly than just about any other place around.
+If you're looking to improve at guitar or if you're picking it up for the first time, taking lessons through Approachable Music can help you make strides more quickly than just about any other place around.
 You can also teach yourself to play guitar.
 Check out our PDF guides for more info — we try to make understanding complex concepts as straightforward as possible, so you can focus on becoming a polished guitar player without having to worry about whether you're learning the right stuff.

 This step-by-step guide starts from zero, so beginners can learn how to sing and play at the same time as quickly as possible.
 These are the basic instructions that should come with every new guitar, and it's what should be taught in every student's first guitar lesson as well.

 All payments are processed by PayPal, helping to ensure the security of your personal information.
 Approachable Music does not save any of your payment information!